Adelaide, gateway to the Great Outback

 Outback Tourism has always been part of South Australian Tourism industry.
 It is also big with states of Queensland and New South Wales with the Queensland authorities leading all 3 States in terms of focus and branding.

-The Ghan train between Adelaide and Darwin.
+The Ghan train runs between Adelaide and Darwin.
 There are the 3 and 4 day journeys with off-train trips from Alice and one or two other stops.
 Its caters for interstate and international tourists and gives an excellent view of the Outback with all the luxuries of a first class holiday.
 Fares begin at AUD3,000.
 If you are into iconic train journeys of the World this has to be in the bucket list.

 Cattle stations and life in the Outback is another popular theme.
 Especially those on group and organised tours.
 Entry points are in the 3 states and I suspect this would be the biggest group.
 Trips range from a day to few days.